mik90/mtl/README.md

 - [x] cmake setup
 - [ ] test mtl algorithm against std algorithms to ensure it isn't worse
 - [ ] add third party libraries for comparison

-### nn
-- [x] In order to test randomization, DynArray needs to be copied
-- [x] impl run
-    - started on this, hard to translate over
-    - [ ] clean up weight_iter logic, use mtl::Maybe with the iterators
-    - The naming of the layers needs ot be clarified
-    - [ ] inputs shouldn't be copied
-- [ ] impl train
-    - [ ] clean up iteration logic, use mtl::Maybe and mtl algos